limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 ### Cloud Operations
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
 Go-live / production                                 |      |
-Go live operational kickoff with ITOPs              |       | Closeout session with Risk Vision working group              |       | ECSO ongoing governing / operational processes in place              |       |
+Go live operational kickoff with ITOPs              |       | applicable?
+Closeout session with Risk Vision working group              |       | ECSO ongoing governing / operational processes in place              |       |
 Validation that all SLAs being met              |       |